mcnuttandrew/critical-hci-vis-class/prep.md

 Gaps made visible — narrative patterns of emotional resonance in data representations of Rio de Janeiro's communities

 [Complexity as Design Material](https://arxiv.org/abs/2409.07465) Windhager et. al

+Making epistemological trouble: Third-paradigm HCI as successor science by Harrison et al.

+Entanglement HCI the next wave?
+By Frauenberger

+Writing the Implosion: Teaching the World One Thing at a Time by Dumit

+From derya:

+Troubling Data.
+Could go nice with Michael and Laura’s recent paper about bodies What is Data? - Exploring the Meaning of Data in Data Physicalisation Teaching by van Koningsbruggen et al.
+On the Making of Alternative Data Encounters: The Odd Interpreters by Desjardins et al.

+Crip Theory More fringe perhaps, but crip and queer theories are often very strong theoretically Critiquing Menstrual Pain Technologies through the Lens of Feminist Disability Studies by Park et al.

+More than Human, I don’t actually know that much about MTHD but it is in line with Haraway’s feminist theories A Plurality of More-than-Humanness: Feminist Speculations for Designing with the Vaginal Microbiome by Campo Woytuk et al.